MonochromePinguin/javaQuizzSite/README.md

    * either source into your mysql client the script **DB creation script.sql**, if you want an empty database,
  or create a empty database, and then populate it by sourcing the sql script **DB test data insertion script.sql** which will create and fill the tables.
     * eventually add an user to the database and give them the needed access rights on the created database.
-    * modify the file src/org/monochrome/config/app.properties to reflect your configuration.
+    * create from the example file **src/org/monochrome/config/app.properties.template** an **app.properties** file in the same folder and edit it to reflect your configuration.

 * copy under the _**lib/**_ folder these dependencies:
     jstp-1.2.jar